SpanningCloudApps/codestyle/js/README.md

 # @kaseya/eslint-config-kaseya-base
-This package provides kaseya's base JS/TS .eslintrc as an extensible shared config.
+This package provides Kaseya's base JS/TS .eslintrc as an extensible shared config.

 Config based on `eslint-config-airbnb-base` package